mmeewis/TL15/exercise4/README.md

 ## Submit the form

 The submitted data is saved in the crx repository.
 To access the data, navigate to http://localhost:4502/crx/de/index.jsp#/content/forms/fp/admin/submit
-View the jcr:data node of a entry in the data folder (click the view link)
+View the jcr:data node of a entry in the "data" folder (click the view link)